dive4dec/equiz-chart/helm-chart/charts/jobe/README.md

 ## Using the chart as Subchart

-Modify the following field in the root `values.yaml` to use your jobeinabox image
+Modify the following field in the `values.yaml` of parent chart to use your jobeinabox image
 ```
 jobe:
   jobeImage: <your image name>